jbranham1/black_thursday/blog_post.md

 Now, the Item knows how many of itself have been sold.

 ### Piece #2b - Item Revenue
 The Item also can calculate the revenue gained from all of its sales.
 The path to find this information is the exact same as above, depending on the `InvoiceItem`s list.
-The only difference is that the `InvoiceItem`'s `quanity` and `unit_price` are multiplied together to get revenue for that line item.
+The only difference is that the `InvoiceItem`'s `quantity` and `unit_price` are multiplied together to get revenue for that line item.

 Thus, the Item knows how much money it generated for all of its sales.